Tudor1415/KDD-UMC-Geometric-AL/docs/source/experiments/active.rst

 configured tree and visit strategy, asks the oracle for a sign, adds a linear constraint, and recomputes the chosen polyhedral centre.

+If you need a line-by-line description of the inner loop, consult :doc:`../learning_procedure`, which expands on how datasets, trees, centres, and constraint projections interact.

 How to Run
 ----------